Aditya9056/smush-repo/readme.txt

     * Start from latest image while Bulk Smushing
     * S3 config error if AWS keys are defined in wp-config.php
     * NextGen smush page not working properly
+    * Do not redirect to settings page on activation is WP CLI is installed

 = 2.7.4.1 =